zarif007/RS-Web-Dev/README.md

 ## Pro tips 💡
 ```
 1. Expolore stuffs but Learn one thing at a time.
-2. No need to master
+2. No need to master anything at this moment.
 ````